CVPD/CVPD.github.io/content/authors/nbarrena/index.md

 ---
----
 # Display name
-title: Fadi Dornaika
+title: Nagore Barrena

 # Full Name (for SEO)
-first_name: Fadi
+first_name: Nagore
-last_name: Dornaika
+last_name: Barrena

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Ikerbasque Research Professor
+role: Lecturer & Researcher at UPV-EHU

 # Organizations/Affiliations
 organizations: